wangeddie67/isa_manim/docs/source/01-Objects for ISA Animation.md

 ## Function call

-:py:class:`isa_manim.isa_objects.function_call` presents one function call in ISA flow.
+:py:class:`isa_manim.isa_objects.func_unit` presents one function call in ISA flow.
 This object can be used to present one function unit (like floating-point multiply), one operator (like +/-), or one predefined function.